nnellans/terraform-guide/README.md

 ## Configuration Files

 - Files that contain Terraform code are officially called *configuration files*
-- Configuration Files can be written in two different formats:
+- They can be written in 2 different formats:
   - native format which uses the `.tf` file extension
   - alternate JSON format which uses the `.tf.json` file extension
 - This guide will only focus on the native format

 ## Root Module

-- When you run Terraform commands such as `terraform plan` or `terraform apply` you run it against a directory of Configuration Files
+- When you run Terraform commands (like `terraform plan`) they run against a directory of Configuration Files
   - This directory could contain one Configuration File, or it could contain many
 - Separating your Terraform code into multiple Configuration Files is totally optional and for you to decide
   - Using multiple Configuration Files can make it easier for readers and maintainers of your code